2011 North Indian Ocean cyclone season: Cyclonic Storm Keila

 Under the influence of a low-level trough, a low-pressure area formed over the Arabian Sea in late October.
 The system organized and the IMD designated the system Depression "ARB 02".
 The depression moved toward the Middle East during the next few days and intensified into a Deep Depression on November 1.
 In the morning of November 2, IMD upgraded the deep depression into a cyclonic storm and assigned it the name Keila.
+(Note: The name Keila (Dhivehi: ކޭލަ, [keːla]) was contributed by the Maldives and refers to the six-finger threadfin (Polydactylus sexfilis) in Dhivehi.)

 Heavy rains from the storm in Oman were blamed on at least 14 deaths and 200 people are injured.
 High flood waters prompted the evacuation of hospitals in the capital city of Muscat.
 On November 3, JTWC downgraded the storm into a tropical depression.
 On the same day, JTWC issued their final advisories on this system.
 In the evening, IMD downgraded the storm into a deep depression.
 On November 4, IMD downgraded the depression into an area of low pressure, issuing its final advisory on the system.